Home About Us Events Accommodations Scrapbook Contact Us

 Dr. Horn received his Ph.D. in clinical child psychology from Southern Illinois University in 1981.
 He lives in Gaithersburg, Maryland, with his wife and two daughters.

-General Charles C. KrulaK - served 35 years in the U.S. Marine Corps.
-His last position was as the 31st Commandant of the Marin Corps and as a member of the Joints Chiefs of Staff.
-He complete two tours of duty in Vietnam and then held a variety of command and staff positions.
+General Charles C. Krulak served 35 years in the U.S. Marine Corps.
+His last position was as 31st Commandant of the Marine Corps and as a member of the Joint Chiefs of Staff.
+He completed two tours of duty in Vietnam and then held a variety of command and staff positions.
 These included deputy director of the White House Military Office, Commanding General, Marine Corps Combat Development Command, Commanding General, 6th Marine Expeditionary Brigade during Desert Storm, and Commanding General of Marine Forces Pacific.

 During his military service, General Krulak was awarded numerous medals and decorations including the Defense Distinguished Service Medal, the Silver Star Medal, the Bronze Star Medal with Combat “V” and two gold stars, and the Purple Heart with gold star.